Esadruhn/quantikai/README.md

 - require less space to save a node (do not save all values or find a more compact way of writing them), e.g. Ar for an A red pawn.
 - save the "levels" (one level = a number of pawns on the board + whether it is player 1 or 2's turn) in different files

+Second try: save the data in a more compressed way, computed with 50'000 iterations, produces a 680Mb file naive implementation with file loaded at each request

 #### Node class: save children